rbickel/Azure.MasterProject/Application/sftp/README.md

   #init container is only used to create the different file shares on Azure Storage.
 A file share with the user name is created and mounted for the user
   init_image: rabickelmasteraks.azurecr.io/sftp/init:latest

   # users are injected are upgrade time.
-If new users need to be added, helm upgrade with the new value is required
+If new users need to be added, helm upgrade with the new value is required.
+  # 'upload' dir is hardcoded in the helm chart so cannot be changed in this version.
+Needs to has the value 'upload'
   users:
   - "user1:password:1001:1007:upload"
   - "user2:password:1002:1007:upload"